LWM2M

 Binary delivery encoding binaryDeliveryEncoding String Indicates the encoding format for writing binaries to a LWM2M device.
 The encoding format can be OPAQUE, TLV, JSON or TEXT.
 In case of empty or invalid entries, the default format is OPAQUE.
 Optional

-Use source timestamp enableResourceLevelTimestamp Boolean If this device property is enabled Cumulocity IoT uses time stamps reported by the device for constructing measurements, events and alarms.
+Use source timestamp enableResourceLevelTimestamp Boolean If this device property is enabled Cumulocity uses time stamps reported by the device for constructing measurements, events and alarms.
 LWM2M offers various methods for associating timestamp information with data points, including resources 5518 and 6050, SenML, or resource 5 for the location object (6).
 When activated, the LWM2M agent utilizes this timestamp data source to generate measurements, events, or alarms.
 If deactivated, the LWM2M agent resorts to using its local time.
 Default: false Optional, defaults to false

 Keep old values in the objects tab if an operation fails c8y_GenericUI_retainOldValuesIfError Boolean Controls if stale values are kept in the Objects tab.
 If this flag is set to true (default) the agent never removes a value.
 If set to false the agent will remove values in two cases: